-The desert provides us a fascinating and rare view of our ancestor’s way of life.
+The Judean Desert provides a fascinating and rare view of our ancestors’ way of life.
 We will enter off-road territory inhabited mainly by Bedouin tribes, where we will see their shacks and animals.

 We will visit ancient water cisterns, so important for desert farmers and still in use today.
 We’ll talk about how the Bedouin shepherds’ way of life has remained untouched for generations.

-A challenging ride will take us up to Mount Azazel, the sacred hilltop where, in the ancient Jewish tradition, every year on Yom Kippur a scapegoat carrying the sins of the people was cast off a cliff.
+A challenging ride will take us up to Mount Azazel.
+On this sacred hilltop, in the ancient Jewish tradition, a scapegoat carrying the people’s sins was cast off a cliff every year on Yom Kippur.

-We’ll drive back off road through the miandering Kidron valley with it’s shepherds caves and layers of ancient agriculture.
+We’ll drive back off-road through the meandering Kidron valley with its shepherds’ caves and layers of ancient agriculture.

 - Ride out to off-the-beaten-track sites